Menu Close

 If you don’t want to compromise on shot power, the stiffer shaft is the best way to go.

-Shorter (under 6 feet), more mobile defensemen may want to opt with a high stick flex, mid to low kickpoint and a mid or toe curve.
+Shorter (under 6 feet), more mobile defensemen may want to opt with a high stick flex, hybrid or low kickpoint and a mid or toe curve.

 Stick Flex